localhost

 .listen(3000)

-Designed to append new value to context after validation process storing in the same stack as beforeHandle.
+Append new value to context after validation.
+It's stored in the same stack as beforeHandle.

 Resolve syntax is identical to derive, below is an example of retrieving a bearer header from the Authorization plugin.